Kraft Dinner

-Kraft Dinner (KD) in Canada, Kraft Mac & Cheese in the United States, Australia, and New Zealand, Cheesey Pasta in the United Kingdom and internationally is a nonperishable, packaged macaroni and cheese product.
-It is made by Kraft Foods Group (or parent company Mondelez internationally) and traditionally cardboard-boxed with dried macaroni pasta and a packet of orange processed cheese powder.
-It was introduced under the Kraft Dinner name simultaneously in both Canada and the U.S. in 1937.
-The brand is popular with Canadians, who consume 55% more boxes per capita than Americans.
+Kraft Dinner (marketed as KD in Canada; Kraft Mac & Cheese in the United States, Australia and New Zealand; and Mac and Cheese in the United Kingdom and internationally) is a nonperishable packaged macaroni and cheese mix.
+It is made by Kraft Foods Group (or former parent company Mondelez internationally) and traditionally cardboard-boxed with dried macaroni pasta and a packet of processed cheese powder.
+The product was first marketed in many U.S. states in 1936, typically for 15 cents a box (“grated cheese and macaroni--dinner for four in nine minutes”).
+Marketing in Canada began in late 1937.
+The brand is particularly popular with Canadians, who consume 55% more boxes per capita than Americans.

 There are now many similar products, including private label, of nonperishable boxed macaroni and cheese.
-Commercially, the line has evolved, with deluxe varieties marketed with liquid processed cheese, as well as microwavable frozen mac-and-cheese meals.
-The product by Kraft has developed into many flavour variations and formulations, including Easy Mac (a product that has since been renamed Mac & Cheese Dinner Cups), a single-serving product designed specifically for microwave ovens.
+Commercially, the line has evolved, with deluxe varieties marketed with liquid processed cheese and microwavable frozen mac-and-cheese meals.
+The product by Kraft has added many flavour variations and formulations, including Easy Mac (now Mac & Cheese Dinner Cups), a single-serving product specifically designed for microwave ovens.

 The product's innovation, at the time of the Great Depression, was to conveniently market nonperishable dried macaroni noodles together with a processed cheese powder.
-The product is prepared by cooking the pasta and adding the cheese powder along with butter (or margarine) and milk.
+It is prepared by cooking the pasta and adding the cheese powder, butter (or margarine), and milk.